ibm-cloud-docs/security-compliance/scopes.md

 3. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg) in the row of the scope that you want to delete, then click **Delete**.
 4. To verify that you understand that any scheduled scans that are associated with that scope are canceled, click **Delete**.

 The scope is not fully deleted, but is rendered inactive.
-You will still be able to access the history of the scans.
+You can still access the history of the scans.
 {: note}